George Buchan of Kelloe: Work as a Church of Scotland elder

-Throughout the ten years’ conflict Mr Buchan's services to the were notable.
+Throughout the ten years’ conflict Mr Buchan's services to the Free Church cause were notable.
 His hospitable mansion at Kelloe became more than even formerly the resort of evangelical clergymen and laymen, especially those directly interested in the non-intrusion controversy.
 A severe accident which he sustained in being thrown from his horse prevented him from being present at the Disruption Assembly.
 In the Free Church Assembly of 1844, and again in 1845, he sat as a representative of the Presbytery of Dunse and Chirnside.

 For many years Mr Buchan had been dissatisfied with the ministrations in his parish church; and, in consequence, he, along with others, carried out the erection of Boston Church at Dunse, in which from 1840 he was an office-bearer.

 Author

 Buchan was an author writing about Madras and shipwrecks as well as issuing three vigorously written pamphlets against the practice of duelling.
 His thoughts on duelling followed the trial of James Stuart of Dunearn who was acquitted following a duel that fatally wounded Sir Alexander Boswell.
 He also (in 1829) putting forth his sentiments in the form of a volume, entitled, “Practical Illustrations of a Particular Providence,” wherein his own remarkable experiences were devoutly referred to.